eventnetusa/eventnet/src/_posts/2017-07-27-exploring-versatility-in-event-trailers-part-1.md

       Today, we’re taking a look at a modest event trailer with bold opportunities.
-Built to spec based on our proprietary design, EventNetUSA’s “brand bar” is functional, versatile and flexible to take on any brand's personality and touring objectives.
+Built to spec, based on our proprietary design, EventNetUSA’s “brand bar” is functional, versatile and flexible to take on any brand's personality and touring objectives.